sam14432/cmp/Relevant fork of Appnexus CMP.md

 RELEVANT_CMP_CONFIG = {
     /**
     * Will call googletag.pubads().setRequestNonPersonalizedAds([0 or 1]),
-    * after loading consent settings
+    * after loading consent settings.
     */
     initDfpPersonalization: true,

     /**
     * If true, will call disableInitialLoad() on initialization
-    * and refresh() after loading consent.
+    * and refresh() after loading consent - if the there is suffient consent.
     * WARNING: will prevent ads to be shown if enableSyncRendering() is used
     * and they are requested before consent has been loaded.
 See:
     * https://support.google.com/dfp_premium/answer/7678538